LuzzatoLab/shairport2_plugin/README.md

 DMSTK - for doing the intial work and starting this great project stuartUSA - for bringing it to the masses chincheta0815 - for the OS autodetect and base work on metadata/covers

+== Additional Notes ==

+This version has been midified from the Disaster123 version to allow synching of video and audio when using airplay.
+As such the START_FILL variable in hairtunes.c was changed to 205 (instead of 64).
+For quick testing, the executable shairtunes_helper from the src folder can be copied to cp shairport_helper /var/lib/squeezeboxserver/cache/InstalledPlugins/Plugins/ShairTunes2/helperBinaries/shairport_helper-x64-linux after compiles (executable destination name will be different based on sys type)